herbsquad/Sentence-Enhancer/design.md

 ### web app
   javascript plugin for audio recording stream
   speech to text api integration
-  some way to output to mic input stream
+  some way to output audio to mic input stream